outcastdreamer/Python_Notes/README.md

     4.57

-> (I will be explaining "print" and how to declare variables in python in later stages of the notes, though it should be self explanatory for most of you.)<br> Here we can see that the value of variable 'a' is not declared specifically, we just declare the value, say a = 10.
+(I will be explaining "print" and how to declare variables in python in later stages of the notes, though it should be self explanatory for most of you.)<br> Here we can see that the value of variable 'a' is not declared specifically, we just declare the value, say a = 10.
 We don't say : <br>
 >
 > > int a = 10;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;//C or C++ example
 >
+>

-> We can also observe from the above code snippet that the value of a could be overwritten to any data type.
+We can also observe from the above code snippet that the value of a could be overwritten to any data type.
 Be it string, integer or float.
 <br>
 <br>
 <br>
-**3. Garbage-collected language :** Garbage collection (GC) is a form of automatic memory management.
+<b>3.
+Garbage-collected language :</b> Garbage collection (GC) is a form of automatic memory management.
 The garbage collector, or just collector, attempts to reclaim garbage, or memory occupied by objects that are no longer in use by the program and clears them without need of the programmer to do so on their own.
 <br>
 <br>
-**4. Functional programming language :** Functional programming language is most of the time built on Object-oriented programming and allows one to use functions to reduce the need of coding, in their place by using functions.
+<b>4.
+Functional programming language :</b> Functional programming language is most of the time built on Object-oriented programming and allows one to use functions to reduce the need of coding, in their place by using functions.
 Here these functions are imported using libraries or modules by python which are basically classes which have these functions which act like objects.<br><br> For example, we have functions for string data-type where-in string data-type also acts like a class/module/library and offers functions like lower(), upper(), join(), etc {More about this later}.

 <br>
 <br>
+<a id="2.
+Features of Python"></a>

 ---
-## <b>2. <u>Features of Python</b></u>
+<h3> <b>2. <u>Features of Python</b></u></h3>

 ---
 1. Human-friendly code readibility and understanding.